PHIL 3100 -- Ethical Theory

 The midterm exam will come in two parts and will take place over two class periods.
 The first part will consist of very-short-answer questions (multiple-choice, true/false, fill-in-the-blank questions, and the like).
 The second part will consist of short-answer questions (questions that can usually be answered in a sentence to a paragraph).
 Those will be similar to the sorts of questions below.
 Both parts are in-class, closed-note, and closed-reading exams.
 For the second part, you'll need to bring a bluebook.

 For the midterm, you are responsible for all of the material and all of the readings we have studied so far in the class.
-To get an idea of the topics, you can look at the list under "Option 1: Paper from Scratch" on the First Paper document.
+To get an idea of the topics, you can look at the course schedule on the syllabus.
 To see all the readings we've done, you can look at the Reading Questions document.
 The exam will emphasize more what we did in class than what was discussed in some reading but not discussed in class.

 Let me emphasize the importance of actually writing out answers to these questions.
 We often think we understand something -- until we try to put it in writing.
 Only then do we realize we don't really understand it.
 If you don't write out your answers, you won't know what you don't know.